 If you are thinking about how to improve your district’s connectivity but are unsure about where to begin, here are three questions to help start (or, re-start) the conversation.

 What deals have Internet providers offered other school districts in your area?

-Whether you’re inquiring for your own reference or to convince colleagues of the importance of a network upgrade, having an understanding of what your broadband costs could be is important.
+Whether you’re inquiring for your own reference or to convince colleagues of the importance of a network upgrade, having an understanding of what your broadband costs could be important.
 It may be that the pricing you have is on par with similarly sized districts in your area.

 Which digital learning tools do teachers in your district wish they could use?

 Gaps in school connectivity may exist for any number of reasons.
 In rural districts, building out the necessary infrastructure might be a daunting or unaffordable prospect.
-In districts with a high population of low-income students, the perceived cost of a connectivity upgrade may be a deterrent.